Charlie Pearce: Working life and death

 Pearce was a butcher by trade.
 He had worked years earlier with his father as a contractor at the Christchurch Abattoir, and was later "engaged in farming operations in the Argentine".
 He had also recently worked "as a foreman butcher at the Westfield Freezing Works, near Auckland".

-He died on January 2, 1929, aged just 47 after falling ill while at work.
+He died on 2 January 1929, aged 47, after falling ill while at work.
 He had been seeing a doctor with a heart ailment previously.
 He had a seizure later in the day and died before medical assistance could arrive.
 He left between a wife (Mary Adelina Pearce (nee.
 Rew) and three young children (Joan Mary Pearce, James Allan Pearce and one other).